So there it is. My first pallet project made from the beginning to the end by ME :) Oh well, with a little help from my brother :)

-I’d stained the frame with Wilkinson 5 years woodstain.
+I stained the frame with a self-sealing water-resistant wood stain.
 You can use whatever you want.
-Just make sure it’s useable for outdoors and it’ll give you a nice water resistant coat.
+Just make sure it’s usable for outdoors and it’ll give you a nice water-resistant coat.

 Then I’d started on my thick planks from the euro pallet.
 The long ones were going to be used as outside walls of my sandbox.
 The short, wider ones as tops (for sitting).

 I sanded all of the planks both sides and after wiping the dust off of them I stained them with the same wood stain.
 With this one, you have to wait 4 hours before applying another coat if you want to.

 I always do 2-3 sometimes 4 coats.
 It just looks better and is smoother to touch.
 Remember to sand between coats.